cscart/docs/en/user_guide/mobile_app/faq.rst

    .. image:: img/mobile_app_texts.png
        :align: center
-       :alt: Searching for the texts of the mobile app in CS-Cart admin panel.
+       :alt: Searching for the texts of the mobile app in Multi-Vendor admin panel.

    .. important::